sharetribe/flex-docs/src/docs/references/05-email-templates/index.md

 This paragraph lists all the custom helpers we provide, including the parameters they take and example how to use them:

-<aside class="notice">Can't find a helper you are looking for?
-Let us
+Can't find a helper you are looking for?
+Let us know!
-know!</aside>

 ### `contains`

 > Params:
+>
 > - collection
 > - value

-> Example usage:
+Example usage:

 ```handlebars
 {{#contains collection value}}true{{else}}false{{/contains}}